 Community Choice Aggregation (CCA) is a program in New York that empowers eligible municipalities’ entities such as villages, cities, and towns to create large buying groups of residential and small commercial electricity accounts in order to seek bids for cheaper supply rates, essentially bulk-purchasing.
 CCA programs got their start with the Community Choice Aggregation order passed by the New York State Public Service Commission on April 20, 2016.
-The purpose of the CCA Order was to ensure that the benefits of energy deregulation were passed onto residential customers and small businesses by providing the ability to “aggregate” their accounts within their municipal boundaries in order to obtain competitive bids from Energy Suppliers (“ESCO).
-Grouping residential accounts together create economies of scale, enabling participating Governments to achieve greater savings for account holders as a whole, in contrast to what would normally have been achieved by the individual customer.
+The purpose of the CCA Order was to ensure that the benefits of energy deregulation were passed onto residential customers and small businesses by providing the ability to “aggregate” their accounts within their municipal boundaries in order to obtain competitive bids from Energy Suppliers (ESCO).
+Grouping residential accounts together create economies of scale, enabling participating Governments to achieve greater savings for account holders as a whole, in contrast to what would normally have been achievable by the individual customer.
 More importantly, the CCA construct provides a substantial positive opportunity for meaningful and effective local and community engagement on critical energy issues and the development of initiative programs, products, and services that promote and advance the achievement of the state’s energy goals.
-CCA programs can educate, encourage, and empower communities and individuals to take control of their energy future through engagement with existing REV and CEF opportunities and development of new DER and clean energy programs.
+CCA programs can educate, encourage, and empower communities and individuals to take control of their energy future through engagement with existing REV (Reforming the Energy Vision) and CEF (Clean Energy Fund) opportunities and development of new DER (distributed energy resources) and clean energy programs.

 What are the benefits of Community Choice Aggregation?